JakeR97/JBreakout/README.md

 # JBreakout
-This is a clone of the Atari game "Breakout" written in java
+This is a fairly simple Brick-Breaker game